 The title company will record the deed in the land records at the courthouse by the afternoon of settlement, or sometimes, on the following day.
+You can read more about preparing for settlement day here.
 If you have any questions about settlement, please reach out.
 We are always happy to talk you through what happens at each step in the real estate process.